 Applications for examination must be postmarked or hand-delivered to the Bar Admissions Administrator on or before the stated deadline.
 For exam applicants, the deadline for the February administration is October 1st and the deadline for the July administration is March 15th.
 Late applications will not be accepted without a Court Order approving late filing.
 If the Montana Supreme Court grants a petition for late application, a late filing fee will be charged in addition to the application fee.

 UBE-transfer applicants and applicants seeking admission on motion may submit an application at any time, but must submit the application no less than 30 days prior to attendance at the Montana Law Seminar.
 Attendance at the MLS does not qualify an applicant for admission however, and all eligibility requirements must be fulfilled before admission will be granted.
 (The character and fitness investigation typically takes no less than 90 days after submission of an application.)
-Concurrent applications will be accepted, but the applicant must attend the next scheduled Montana Law Seminar and a UBE score of 266 must be certified by the NCBE before an applicant is eligible for admission.
+Concurrent applications will be accepted, but the applicant must attend the next scheduled Montana Law Seminar and submit an MPRE score of 80 and a UBE score of 266 and must be certified by the NCBE before an applicant is eligible for admission.

 To pay application fees, send a check or money order with the completed application or pay application fees online and mail a copy of the confirmation of payment with your completed application.
 NOTE: A separate application fee is charged for the NCBE Character & Fitness Application.
 The NCBE Application (page i.) includes categories for Law Student Registration and Foreign Educated or Foreign-Licensed Attorneys.
 Montana does not at this time accept early applications for law students or recognize foreign applicants.
 All applicants are required to hold a JD from an ABA accredited school.